I love all vegetables, but broccoli is really special to me.

 Now for the broccoli paruppu usili.
-Although I’ve been married to a Tamil guy for years, I had not cooked this fabulous side dish until only recently.
-When I did, I couldn’t stop making it.
 It is easy, quick, and tremendously nutritious, and can be made with numerous veggies, although the most traditional version appears to be made with broad beans or green beans.

-Last week, with some broccoli florets sitting around in my refrigerator crying out to be used, I had a devilish idea: why not?
-Marrying this bland vegetable with the delicious lentil-masala mix that is the basis of paruppu usili sounded like a match made in heaven.
+Marrying this bland vegetable with the delicious lentil-masala mix that is the basis of paruppu usili is a match made in heaven.
 So out I set to do just that, and the results were so good, I couldn’t wait to share them with you.

 So here’s my Broccoli Paruppu Usili- delicious, healthy and deeply satisfying.
-Unlike some cooks, I don’t steam the lentil paste first- I find that stirring it for a few minutes in the 1 tbsp of oil one would anyway use for this dish is more than enough to cook the ground lentils.
+I don’t steam the lentil paste first- I find that stirring it for a few minutes in the 1 tablespoon of oil one would anyway use for this dish is more than enough to cook the ground lentils.

 I added some garlic to the lentil paste, because I love garlic and can eat it in almost anything, and also because I find it always really enhances broccoli which tends to be a blank slate, tastewise.

 - Soak the tuvar dal and the chana dal in water for about two hours.
 Drain, and using as little water as possible, grind to a paste along with the chiles, garlic and hing and salt to taste.

 - Steam or microwave 1 head of broccoli, separated into small florets, until it is quite tender but not falling apart or mushy.

-- Heat 1 tbsp oil in a skillet.
-Add 1 tsp mustard seeds and when they sputter, add 1 tbsp udad dal.
+- Heat 1 tablespoon oil in a skillet.
+Add 1 teaspoon mustard seeds and when they sputter, add 1 tablespoon udad dal.

 - Add the lentil paste to it and stir fry around 10 minutes until the lentils darken in hue and no longer taste raw.